 - Corner Radii.
-Curb radii shall be designed according to the Standards and Specifications.
-However, to balance the competing interest of vehicle turning movements and the distance and safety of pedestrians crossing the street, the Director may recommend, and the Town Engineer may approve, decreases in the specified corner radii based on the following considerations: - a.
-The context of a particular development, and particularly whether walkable development patterns are a priority and whether neighborhood or mixed-use street types in Table 17-3-1 are used. - b.
+Curb radii shall be designed according to the Design Standards.
+However, to balance the competing interest of vehicle turning movements and the distance and safety of pedestrians crossing the street, the Public Works Director may recommend, and the Town Engineer may approve, decreases in the specified corner radii based on the following considerations: - a.
+The context of a particular development, and particularly whether walkable development patterns are a priority and whether neighborhood or mixed-use street types in Table 3-2 are used. - b.
 The impact that the specified radius has on increasing the distance that pedestrians must cross. - c.
-The desired speeds of vehicles in the roadway and the desired speeds and volume of turning vehicles. - d.
+The desired speeds of vehicles on the roadway and the desired speeds and volume of turning vehicles. - d.
 The connectivity of the street network and whether vehicles have multiple alternative routes that minimize frequent turning movements. - e.
 The effective turning radius of vehicles considering other features of the specific cross section, including bicycle lanes, on-street parking or other configurations that impact the actual path of turning movements. - f.
 The likelihood that large vehicles will make frequent turning movements at a particular location, compared with the ability of over-sized vehicles or unusual turning movements to safely encroach into other areas of the street. - 2.
 Sight Distances.
 Proper lines of sight shall be maintained at all intersections.
-The proper line of sight shall be an unobstructed view from the stopping point on the approaching street to all points between 2.5 and 8 feet above the roadway along the centerline of the intersecting street.
-The distance of the unobstructed view shall be based upon the design speed of the intersecting street specified in Table 17-3-4, Clear Sight Distance.
+The proper line of sight shall be an unobstructed view from the stopping point on the approaching street to all points between 2.5 and 8 feet above the roadway along the centerline of the intersecting street or as otherwise indicated in the Design Standards.